-Under AASB 132 Financial Instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain strict criteria are met.
-The Fund shall classify a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions.
+Under AASB 132 Financial Instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain criteria are met.
+The Fund shall classify a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions set out in Note 2(c).
+The Fund's units are classified as equity as they meet the definition of a financial instrument to be classified as equity.